centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 Release date: `March 31, 2023`

+> You need to execute the configure.sh script in order to apply some fixes provided by this release.

 #### Bug fixes

 - [API] Fixed an issue with create element in view that could break default icon.